ChiyuCC/sequence-breaking-ff6/README.md

 -   Go to South Figaro, meet Shadow if you haven't before
 -   Cross Mount Koltz, recruit Sabin and beat Vargas
 -   Proceed to the Returner's Hideout and get all treasures
-    -   In this run, Gauntler is preferable since Genji Gloves can be farmed
+    -   In this run, the Gauntlet is preferable since Genji Gloves can be farmed

 ![FF6](./screenshots/mt-koltz-to-scenarios-2.png)